HomeArticlesHow ToCalories for Weight Loss

 • 500 kcal deficit: Daily target = 1,701 kcal

-This target produces approximately 0.45 kg of weight loss per week, or roughly 2 kg per month — a safe, sustainable rate that minimises muscle loss when combined with adequate protein intake.
+This target produces roughly 0.45 kg of weight loss per week, about 2 kg a month, a safe and sustainable rate that minimises muscle loss when paired with enough protein.

 Related Articles